 Patrick was a founding spearhead of the Myst Motion Picture Project and oversaw all aspects of creative film development for Myst while serving as Co-President of Mysteria Film Group from 2003-2010.
 During that time, Patrick also developed, marketed and contributed to the Myst Motion Picture Production Journal website, exposing the true emotional journey of what it's like to go from a garage in Granger, Indiana to production offices at Warner Bros. in Burbank, California.
 Eventually, he stepped aside to focus on business and family, as the project had grown far too dramatic.

 Patrick continues to be invested in independent film, intends to get behind the camera again sometime soon, and considers Richard Linklater's Before Sunrise / Before Sunset / Before Midnight trilogy as one of his favorite modern sequences of storytelling.
-He's also not unfamiliar with Myst's present direction as he maintains regular contact with new Myst Movie spearhead Isaac Testerman of Delve Films.

 ©2018 Patrick McIntire